 Ever since I was young, I have had a fascination (interest in) with words- especially those words invented by Shakespeare.
 He was truly a masterful (brilliant, expert) writer whose range went from comedy to tragedy to comedy-tragedy.
 Whether someone was getting married or brutally (violently, strongly) murdered, he had an eloquent (stylish, nice) and inventive way to describe it.

 Shakespeare invented an estimated 1,700 words on his own when he couldn’t describe something with a word already in existence.
-Many of these words are still in use today!
+Many of these words invented by Shakespeare are still in use today!

 As a tribute to Shakespeare’s inventiveness, here are 27 words (and their definitions, thanks to our friends at Merriam-Webster) invented by the Bard himself.